 The Old Town is filled with hidden finds and lots of good food!
 Locals hang around the cafes and pubs, and just watch the world go by.
 We wished we had the luxury of time to do the same!

-We went up the Castle Hill and were rewarded with the most breathtaking view of the French Riviera.
+We went up to Castle Hill and were rewarded with the most breathtaking view of the French Riviera.
 The clear blue waters contrast perfectly against the dusty-pink rooftops of the buildings in the old city.
 C’est magnifique!
-Castle Hill closes at 7pm.
+Castle Hill closes at 7PM.

 Dinner at Le Clocher

 It was a random find on a cold rainy night, as we literally went in just to hide from the chills.
 We ordered Moules marinières (€12.90) and Tuna pizza (€10.90) and were pleasantly surprised at how big the portions were.
 Also, it’s the cheapest meal we had in France.

 Day 9: Day Trip to Villefranche-sur-Mer & Èze Village

 Just a short train ride out of Nice are two quaint picturesque towns — Villefranche-sur-Mer and Èze Village.
 These two preserved and restored medieval towns make the perfect day trip out of Nice for a change in landscapes.